 Installing the RMC does not require a reboot.
 So don’t worry about that.
 Simply follow the on-screen instructions and you should be finished with the installer in just a few seconds.
 Please ensure that you are installing both the Service and the GUI.

-Next up is to run the RMC itself.
+Next up is to run the EPM/RMC itself.
 Open up the program from the newly created desktop icon, and you’ll be greeted with an intro screen requesting a username and password, as well as the Server IP and port.
-By default, this will be set to the local machine ip (127.0.0.1) and Port 9000.
-If you’re running the RMC from this same computer, these default settings are sufficient.
+By default, this will be set to the localhost IP (127.0.0.1) and Port 9000.
+If you’re running the RMC Server and GUI from this same computer, then these default settings are sufficient.
 If you are running the server control portion on another PC, please enter that computer’s IP address or Machine Name to connect through.

 NOTE: The username and password requested here are not the same as the ones set for the end users.
 By default, the username is Administrator and the password is left blank.
 Simply click on Login to enter into the RMC.